Bolivia Country Summary

 Economy

-Bolivia's economy is characterized by state control and interventionist policies, with significant nationalization of strategic sectors such as energy and mining.
-Despite having the lowest inflation rate in the region, the economy is fragile, facing challenges like low foreign direct investment, high public debt, and liquidity issues in the banking sector, which have led to a parallel market for dollars.
-Recent downgrades by multiple rating agencies reflect concerns over Bolivia's economic stability and fiscal policies.
+Bolivia's economy is characterized by state control and interventionist policies, with significant nationalization in strategic sectors such as energy and mining.
+Despite having the lowest inflation rate in the region, the economy faces challenges including low foreign direct investment, high public debt, and a fragile financial system exacerbated by dollar scarcity and liquidity issues.
+Key sectors for potential investment include agriculture and energy, but legal and bureaucratic hurdles, along with a politicized judicial system, create an uncertain investment climate.

 Buy Full Bolivia Report